TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Print
   Prints the current view of the script in the workspace, *which may not be the whole script*.
   Using the **Zoom** buttons and **Scroll Bars**, adjust the view of the script to suit the printout desired.

-  When the **Print** button is clicked, a Print dialogue (per the operating system convention) appears as below.
+  When the **Print** button is clicked, a Print dialogue (per the operating system convention) appears as in :numref:`printdialg`.

-  Choose the print options, which again are specific to the PC operating system and the installed printer, and then press the **Print** button to finalise prining options and then printing to the chosen printer.
+  Choose the print options, which again are specific to the PC operating system and the installed printer, and then press the **Print** button to finalise printing options and then printing to the chosen printer.

   Print options may include paper size, paper orientation, multi-page layout, printer selection and printer setup.

+.. _printdialg:
 .. figure:: images/kblockly-print-dialogue.png
    :width: 400
    :align: center